 Websites translated with Localize can be indexed and ranked in Google, even in your target languages!
 Below we provide an overview of the best practices for SEO when using Localize.
 You'll find even more details and instructions inside of our Advanced SEO Guide.

-There are a few steps you can take to optimize your website for search engines and to ensure that the translated versions of your website are appropriately indexed.
+Below are a few steps you can take to optimize your website for SEO, to ensure that the translated versions of your website are appropriately indexed.

 Search engines need a unique URL to index for each translated version of a page.
 If you’re translating your website into 5 languages, you should have 5 unique URLs for each page.

 There are a few ways to accomplish this.

 - Subdirectories: example.com/es, example.com/fr

 We strongly recommend using the subdirectory or subdomain approach.
 The ccTLD approach can negatively impact rankings since search engines view each domain as a unique website.

 For more detailed information, see our advanced SEO help page.